polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

 ```

 Just like we used the Balances pallet as a template for importing the Nicks pallet, let's use the
-Balances pallet as an example to help us understand how can implement the `Trait` interface for the
+Balances pallet as an example to help us understand how we can implement the `Trait` interface for the
 Nicks pallet.
 You will notice that this implementation consists of two parts: a `parameter_types!`
 block where constant values are defined and an `impl` block where the types and values defined by
 the `Trait` interface are configured.
 This code block has also been annotated with additional